Saving your Life after Loving a Borderline.

 learn to love pain as a boy, in order to adapt to and survive it?

-Abuse by a Borderline is literally a heart attack.
+Abuse by a Borderline is quite literally, a heart attack.

 difficulties could have drawn you to this type of woman, and kept